The majority of roles for mechanical engineers in pharma and medical device industry are in:

 Retrain for plant engineering or facility engineer roles in pharmaceutical companies.

-Here, you will take our 15-week Conversion Course into Engineering Roles in Pharma to learn GMPs and how safe medicines are made in a regulated environment.
+Here, you will take our 18-week Conversion Course into Engineering Roles in Pharmato learn GMPs and how safe medicines are made in a regulated environment.
 You will also learn the air, water and steam systems that underpin aseptic/sterile processing.

 Apply for mechanical design roles with engineering consultancies

-CAD Experience including SolidWorks and AutoCAD are usual requirement.
-Bolstering your qualifications by taking our 5-week GMPs Training for Beginners Course to learn about the Good Manufacturing Practices (GMPs) and the risk management techniques used in the FDA regulated manufacturing environment.
+CAD Experience including SolidWorks and AutoCAD are usual requirements.
+Bolstering your qualifications by taking our 6-week GMP Training Course For Beginners in the Pharmaceutical Industry to learn about Good Manufacturing Practices (GMPs) and the risk management techniques used in the FDA-regulated manufacturing environment.

 Apply for combination engineer or design engineer roles with medical device or pharmaceutical companies.